ahuacate/unifibuild/README.md

 ![alt text](https://raw.githubusercontent.com/ahuacate/unifibuild/master/images/unifi_routes_01.png)

 ## 4.00 UniFi Routing & Firewall  - Groups
-Its important you create all your `Groups` before creating firewall rules.
+You should create all your `Groups` before creating firewall rules.
 Go to your UniFi controller `Routing & Firewall` > `Firewall` > `Groups` and set the values as follows, remembering to click `Save` at the end.

 ### 4.01 Unifi Firewall Groups - All Chromecast Client IP addresses
 Here you state your networks requiring Chromecast Access.